Surface plasmon resonance: Graphene

 Layering graphene on top of gold has been shown to improve SPR sensor performance.
 Its high electrical conductivity increases the sensitivity of detection.
 The large surface area of graphene also facilitates the immobilization of biomolecules while its low refractive index minimizes its interference.
 Enhancing SPR sensitivity by incorporating graphene with other materials expands the potential of SPR sensors, making them practical in a broader range of applications.
 For instance, the enhanced sensitivity of graphene can be used in conjunction with a silver SPR sensor, providing a cost-effective alternative for measuring glucose levels in urine.

 Graphene has also been shown to improve the resistance of SPR sensors to high-temperature annealing up to 500 °C.

 Fiber-optic SPR

-Recent advancements in SPR technology have given rise to novel formats increasing the scope and applicability of SPR sensing.
-Fiber optic SPR involves the integration of SPR sensors onto the ends of optical fibers, enabling the direct coupling of light with the surface plasmons as the analytes are passed through a hollow SPR core.
+Recent advancements in SPR technology have given rise to novel formats, increasing the scope and applicability of SPR sensing.
+Fiber optic SPR involves the integration of SPR sensors into the optical fibers, enabling the direct coupling of light with the surface plasmons as light is passed through the hollow SPR core, and the analyte is behind a thin metal sheet surrounding the hollow core.
 This format offers enhanced sensitivity and allows for the development of compact sensing devices, making it particularly valuable for applications requiring remote sensing in the field.
 It also offers an increased surface area for analytes to bind to the inner lining of the fiber optic.

+Inverted Surface Plasmon Resonance (ISPR) features

+Normalised reflected intensity against angle of incidence for 632.8 nm light in the Kretschmann configuration.(a) gold-only 46.9 nm showing the common SPR minimum, (b) combined gold 46.9 nm on top of chromimum 16.9 nm showing the SPR maximum (ISPR).

+SPR curves usually show a strong minimum.
+With the use of a combined chromium-gold film or other carefully chosen material combinations a sharp resonance maximum can be observed when exciting a surface plasmon in the Kretschmann configuration.
+This may be useful in sensors applications where a strong and sharp resonance above noise is required and less heat is desired at the surface.